michaelarn0ld/zettelkasten-public/202305210602/README.md

 4. A drop of honey catches more flies than a gallon of gall.
 Begin your interactions with others in a friendly way.
 Gentleness is always stronger than fury.
+5. Always seek to start disagreements by getting the other person to agree with you; get them saying "yes, yes..." to smaller things instead of "no".
+You do this by finding common ground, which puts them into a state of agreeability.

 ## Related